Brobz/nuca_script/README.md

 (hopefully)

 - **string stoi(s : string)**
--> Takes in a string, and if possilble, returns its conversion as an int
+-> Takes in a string, and if possible, returns its conversion as an int

 - **string stof(s : string)**
--> Takes in a string, and if possilble, returns its conversion as a float
+-> Takes in a string, and if possible, returns its conversion as a float
 - **string stob(s : string)**
--> Takes in a string, and if possilble, returns its conversion as a boolean
+-> Takes in a string, and if possible, returns its conversion as a boolean
 - **string substr(s : string, sarting_index : int, size : int)**
 --> Takes in a string s, a starting index (int) and a size (int), and returns the appropriate substring of s, from starting_index to starting_index + size
 - **void open(buffer : string[],  file_path : string, separator : string)**